Yemen detainees in UAE-controlled prison start hunger strike

-SANAA, Yemen (AP) — Dozens of prisoners at a detention center in southern Yemen controlled by the United Arab Emirates say they have started a hunger strike to protest their indefinite detention without charges or trials.
+SANAA, Yemen (AP) — Dozens of prisoners at a detention center in southern Yemen controlled by the United Arab Emirates said Monday they have started a hunger strike to protest their indefinite detentions without charges or trials.

-About 100 prisoners in the Beir Ahmed prison in the southern city of Aden say in a statement that was leaked to the media that their open-ended strike started on Monday and would continue until their demands are met.
+About 100 prisoners in the Beir Ahmed prison in the southern city of Aden said in a statement leaked to the media that their open-ended strike would continue until their demands are met.
+They said Aden prosecutors have ordered more than 70 detainees released but the prison’s Emirati commanders refuse to let them go.

-They say Aden prosecutors have ordered more than 70 detainees released but the prison’s Emirati commanders refuse to let them go.
+A Yemeni security official, speaking on condition of anonymity under regulations, said the government has no control over the prison or the power to release the detainees.
+“It’s all in the hands of the Emiratis,” he said.

 The detainees, before they were transferred to Beir Ahmed, were among hundreds rounded up on terror charges and held in secret UAE-run detention centers in southern Yemen where prisoners were reportedly tortured.
 The UAE has denied the allegations.